The 16-Week CEO Identity Shift: From Consultant to Strategic Leader at $128K

 Email management and scheduling

-Handoff 1: Client delivery → Senior consultants
+Handoff 1: Client delivery → Senior consultants.

-Time freed: 17 hours weekly
+Time freed: 17 hours per week.

-Handoff 2: Quality control → Team lead
+Handoff 2: Quality control → Team lead.

-Time freed: 5 hours weekly
+Time freed: 5 hours per week.

-Handoff 3: Technical decisions → Senior consultants
+Handoff 3: Technical decisions → Senior consultants.

-Time freed: 3 hours weekly
+Time freed: 3 hours per week.

-Tested the new role during the normal operations week.
+Week 7: Tested the new role during the normal operations week.

 Monday-Friday tracked: